elastic/apm/specs/agents/metrics-otel.md

 In the future, we might replace the default aggregation with one better suited for elasticsearch, e.g. HDRHistogram or T-Digest.

 Because users would need to take extra steps to prevent our exporter from using the preferred explicit bucket aggregation (by configuring SDK views), agents are not required to support any other histogram aggregation types.
 In other words, agents MAY ignore [ExponentialHistograms](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#exponentialhistogram) and [Summaries](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#summary-legacy).
-If a metric is ignored due to its aggregation, agents SHOULD emit a warning once with a message including the metric name.
+If a metric is ignored due to its aggregation, agents SHOULD emit a warning with a message including the metric name.

 However, agents MUST support explicit bucket histogram aggregations with custom boundaries provided by users via views.